 Before starting instrumental lessons of any kind, I would strongly recommend a general music class, like "Music Together."
 Classes are a great way for children to garner a musical foundation, and for them to practice the listening and concentration skills required for instrumental study.
 If the child is specifically interested in violin, "Suzuki" violin teachers start children as young as 3 years old.
 A violin shop can provide a referral.

-Due to COVID-19 precautions, as of March 2020 all lessons are conducted online via Zoom conferencing.
 General hours for lessons are Mondays- Wednesdays with start times from 10am to 7pm.
 Saturdays are offered twice monthly for adult students depending on interest level.
-Please specify your availability within this time frame in your intial email.
+Please specify your availability within this time frame on the contact form.